EricL521/Soldier-Tycoon/README.md

 - Added cookies where it saves your progress for up to 2 weeks of inactivity when you close the game.

 # Bug Tracker
-Outposts don't save.
+-Outposts don't save.
-Castle size does not save
+-Castle size does not save
-When you expand your castle while raiders are on your walls, they'll move into your castle.
+-When you expand your castle while raiders are on your walls, they'll move into your castle.